How do I know if the Wisconsin Department of Revenue will require me to file my clients' income tax returns electronically?

 What is Wisconsin e-file?

 The department offers taxpayers a free option to complete and electronically file their Wisconsin income tax return using a fill-in form.
-Just as they do with paper forms, taxpayers have access to instructions, worksheets, and tax tables to complete and file their Wisconsin Form WI-Z, 1A, 1, 1NPR, 1X, Schedule H, Form 2 or Schedule CC.
+Just as they do with paper forms, taxpayers have access to instructions, worksheets, and tax tables to complete and file their Wisconsin Form 1, 1NPR, Schedule H, Form 2 or Schedule CC.
 For more information, see

 During the tax season, I volunteer to prepare returns at no charge for low-income individuals.
 Am I required to file these returns electronically?